LitchfieldUCC/Website/content/pages/home.rst

 **- The Litchfield UCC Council**

+We are now publishing our Sunday Sermons from Pastor Pam Hahn as a `podcast </podcast>`_.

 Our Sunday Service starts at 10:00 am every Sunday.

 We host Communion on the first Sunday of every Month.